intel/inference-model-manager/scripts/README.md

 webbrowser_authenticate.py
 ```
 It runs the appropriate page for authentication in the browser, then after the correct login it saves the token and refresh token to the file.
-By default this is the path `~/.inferno`.
+By default this is the path `~/.imm`.
-This path can be changed by setting the `INFERNO_CONFIG_PATH` environment variable.
+This path can be changed by setting the `IMM_CONFIG_PATH` environment variable.
 Command to run the script:

 ```